syncfusion/blazor-docs/src/charts/bullet-chart/legend.md

 </SfBulletChart>
 ```

-> Refer [code block](#legend) to know the property value of **BulletChartData**.
+> Refer to the [code block](#legend) to know about the property value of the **BulletChartData**.

 ![Legend with custom legend size](images/legend-paging.png)

 ## Position and Alignment

-The legend can be place to various positions and following options are available to customize the legend position using [`Position`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLegendSettings.html#Syncfusion_Blazor_Charts_BulletChartLegendSettings_Position) property:
+The legend can be placed to various positions and the following options are available to customize the legend position using the [`Position`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLegendSettings.html#Syncfusion_Blazor_Charts_BulletChartLegendSettings_Position) property:

 * [`Auto`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.LegendPosition.html#Syncfusion_Blazor_Charts_LegendPosition_Auto)
 * [`Bottom`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.LegendPosition.html#Syncfusion_Blazor_Charts_LegendPosition_Bottom)